philsf-biostat/SAR-2022-008-GJ/README.md

 # Association between leadership commitment and professional development at NASA (2020): sex-adjusted stratified analysis

-Test if there is an association between leadership commitment and employee professional development at NASA from the 2020 Federal Employee Viewpoint Survey.
+Quantify the association between leadership commitment and employee professional development at NASA from the 2020 Federal Employee Viewpoint Survey.

 Statistical Analysis for techsavvy32 (fiverr.com, 2022)